seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 Work is being done to ensure they can be recreated exactly.
 The deletion process started on August 5th, and is now finished, as of 2022, Tuesday, August 16th.
 I likely won't get my account back on the same day as completion.

+An appeal was sent on 2022, August 19th.
+I am still awaiting a response.

 ## Progress

 <!-- Table: seanpm2001 organization deletion log 2022 August !-->